Storiesbyharshit/Data-Science-Portfolio/Machine Learning/Readme.md

 __A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E__

+How ML works?

+* Gathering past data in any form suitable for processing.The better the quality of data, the more suitable it will be for modeling
+* Data Processing – Sometimes, the data collected is in the raw form and it needs to be pre-processed.
+Example: Some tuples may have missing values for certain attributes, an, in this case, it has to be filled with suitable values in order to perform machine learning or any form of data mining.
+* Missing values for numerical attributes such as the price of the house may be replaced with the mean value of the attribute whereas missing values for categorical attributes may be replaced with the attribute with the highest mode.
+This invariably depends on the types of filters we use.
+If data is in the form of text or images then converting it to numerical form will be required, be it a list or array or matrix.
+Simply, Data is to be made relevant and consistent.
+It is to be converted into a format understandable by the machine
+* Divide the input data into training,cross-validation and test sets.
+The ratio between the respective sets must be 6:2:2
+* Building models with suitable algorithms and techniques on the training set.
+* Testing our conceptualized model with data which was not fed to the model at the time of training and evaluating its performance using metrics such as F1 score, precision and recall.

+> Artificial Intelligence : The word Artificial Intelligence comprises of two words “Artificial” and “Intelligence”.
+Artificial refers to something which is made by human or non natural thing and Intelligence means ability to understand or think.
+There is a misconception that Artificial Intelligence is a system, but it is not a system .AI is implemented in the system.
+There can be so many definition of AI, one definition can be “It is the study of how to train the computers so that computers can do things which at present human can do better.”Therefore It is a intelligence where we want to add all the capabilities to machine that human contain.

+> Machine Learning : Machine Learning is the learning in which machine can learn by its own without being explicitly programmed.
+It is an application of AI that provide system the ability to automatically learn and improve from experience.
+Here we can generate a program by integrating input and output of that program.
+One of the simple definition of the Machine Learning is “Machine Learning is said to learn from experience E w.r.t some class of task T and a performance measure P if learners performance at the task in the class as measured by P improves with experiences.”